Kosančićev Venac: National Library

 Within the scopes of the planned reconstruction of Kosančićev Venac and Savamala in June 2017, a project of building the memorial park at the location of the ruined National library was announced.
-It was supposed to have two levels which would comprose the small amphitheater, black concrete monoliths which represent scattered books ("knowledge graveyard"), flower garden, ramps and stairways, an elevated small square ("piazzetta"), small fountain, benches and info tables with photos.
+It was supposed to have two levels which would comprise the small amphitheater, black concrete monoliths which represent scattered books ("knowledge graveyard"), flower garden, ramps and stairways, an elevated small square ("piazzetta"), small fountain, benches and info tables with photos.
 The remaining foundations were to be preserved and embedded into the new project which will be encircled with the wall of the béton brut with horizontal openings in it, to allow the spectators from the outside to see inside.
 In April 2020, city announced that the construction of the memorial will start in 2021.
 The design, so as the way architect Boris Podrecca was awarded the job, was criticized.
-"Few stones" which mark the traces of the demolished library, with some designed greenery, was described as the soluton in the l'art pour l'art vein, which speaks about nothing.
+"Few stones" which mark the traces of the demolished library, with some designed greenery, was described as the solution in the l'art pour l'art vein, which speaks about nothing.
 There was no expert or public debate whether the object should be rebuilt and how to establish the correlation with other parts of Kosančićev Venac.
 Lack of interest by the city and the state to do the reconstruction properly, including experiences of other European cities, was described as cultural and ethical abyss of Serbia.
 In March 2021 it was announced that the start of the works was moved to 2022.

 During her visit to Serbia in September 2021, German chancellor Angela Merkel said that Germany would help the "reconstruction of Serbia" with €500,000.
-It was understood at the time as a donation for the reconstruction of the pre-war library, which in time became more and more popular idea.
+It was understood at the time as a donation for the reconstruction of the pre-war library, which in time became a more and more popular idea.
 However, in February 2022 city moved works to 2023, confirming Podrecca's design.
-However, in April 2022, director of the National Library of Serbia Vladimir Pištalo announced that the government allocated funds for the international architectural design competition for the full reconstruction of the demolished building.
-Pištalo added that the exterior of the building will be completely replicated, while the interior would host a memorial center with the wall of remembrance.
-As the building was constructed ontop the villa from the Roman period, glass floor which would allow observance of the remains was also mentioned.
+However, in April 2022, the director of the National Library of Serbia Vladimir Pištalo announced that the government allocated funds for the international architectural design competition for the full reconstruction of the demolished building.
+Pištalo added that the exterior of the building would be completely replicated, while the interior would host a memorial center with the wall of remembrance.
+As the building was constructed on top of the villa from the Roman period, a glass floor which would allow observance of the remains was also mentioned.
 In front of the building, an eternal flame is planned.